-The information that relates to sampling techniques and data, exploration results, geological interpretation and Mineral Resource Estimate has been compiled Dr Stuart Munroe, BSc (Hons), PhD (Structural Geology), GDip (AppFin&Inv) who is a full-time employee of the Company.
+The information that relates to sampling techniques and data, exploration results, geological interpretation and Mineral Resource Estimate that forms the basis of the Production Target has been compiled Dr Stuart Munroe, BSc (Hons), PhD (Structural Geology), GDip (AppFin&Inv) who is a full-time employee of the Company.
 Dr Munroe is a Member of the AusIMM.
 Dr Munroe has over 20 years experience in the mining and metals industry and qualifies as a Competent Person as defined in the JORC Code (2012).